Teledermatology during the Covid-19 pandemic has proven to be a valuable asset, allowing access to medical care without physical contact.

 The appointment is yours and time should be taken on aspects you want to be covered.
-All the better if you can make a note of these before the appointment, symptoms you wish to mention, any questions you have.
+Better to make a note of these before the appointment, symptoms you wish to mention, any queries you have.

 If you would prefer to have a friend, or relative in the room with you, this is not a problem and is worth arranging in advance.